 If you were left in any doubt about the bendability of a new iPhone 6 Plus, two boys have posted a video on YouTube of them bending an iPhone 6 Plus inside a UK Apple Store.

-Apple also gave a tour of the laboratory where the phones are stress tested.
-Apple runs three different ‘sit-down tests’ replicating real-world situations that replicate what might happen if the phone was sat on.
-The devices are also put through a bend test with 25kg (55lb) of pressure being exerted.
+Apple also gave a tour of the laboratory where the phones are stress-tested.
+Apple runs three different 'sit-down tests' replicating real-world situations that replicate what might happen if the phone is sat on.
+The devices are put through a bend test with 25kg (55lb) of pressure being exerted.
 The devices are also twisted.

 Apple claims it tested about 15,000 iPhone 6 and 6 Plus units before the devices began shipping.

-This isn’t the first time Apple has opened its doors to reporters, back in 2010 when the iPhone 4 antenna was causing dropped calls upon release Apple allowed the press into its facility.
+This isn't the first time Apple has opened its doors to reporters; back in 2010, when the iPhone 4 antenna was causing dropped calls ('Antennagate', as it was known at the time), Apple allowed the press into its facility.

 Apple's not the only company to have run stress tests on its iPhones.
-Consumer Reports has released the results of their own testing.
+Consumer Reports has released the results of its own testing.

-Comsumer Reports also calls into quesiton the video that started Bendgate, calling it “highly unscientific”.
-Consumer Reports “bendability” tests involve a “’three-point flexural test,’ in which the phone is supported at two points on either end, then force is applied at a third point on the top.”
-They found that the devices were “pretty tough”.
-In fact the iPhone 6 Plus performed better than the iPhone 6, deforming at 90 pounds (40.8kg) of applied force and coming apart at 110 pounds (49.9kg), while the 4.7-inch model took 70lb (31.75kg) before coming apart at 100 pounds (45.36kg).
+Comsumer Reports also calls into question the video that started Bendgate, calling it "highly unscientific".
+Consumer Reports "bendability" tests involve a "three-point flexural test", during which the device is supported at two points on either end, and then force is applied at a third point on the top.
+They found that the devices were "pretty tough".
+In fact, the iPhone 6 Plus performed better than the iPhone 6, deforming at 90 pounds (40.8kg) of applied force and coming apart at 110 pounds (49.9kg), while the 4.7-inch model took 70lb (31.75kg) before coming apart at 100 pounds (45.36kg).